syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 ```

-#### Run your Node.js application
+#### Run your NodeJS application

-To start your Node.js application, simply run the following command in your terminal, pointing to the entry point file:
+To start your NodeJS application, simply run the following command in your terminal, pointing to the entry point file:

 ```ts